agdturner/agdt-data-WealthAndAssetSurvey/README.md

 A Java library for processing UK Office for National Statistics Wealth and Assets Survey (WaAS) data.

-## Usage
+## Usages
-This library is used in the following projects:
+This library is used in the following:
 1. https://github.com/agdturner/agdt-java-project-UKFinancialInequality
-A project exploring contemporary UK financial inequalities - specifically looking at relative and absolute changes in wealth for different groups since around 2006.
+A Java library for processing data for a project exploring contemporary UK financial inequalities - specifically looking at relative and absolute changes in wealth for different groups since around 2006.
 2. https://github.com/agdturner/agdt-java-project-UKHousingInequality
-A project exploring contemporary UK housing inequality - specifically looking at relative and absolute changes in housing wealth and costs for different groups since around 2006.
+A Java library for processing data for a project exploring contemporary UK housing inequality - specifically looking at relative and absolute changes in housing wealth and costs for different groups since around 2006.

 If you use this library please add to this list.